AuroraPrz18/HelpAndoApp/README.md

 * [X] User can watch posts of other users.
 * [X] Sponsors can find information about how to contact volunteers to know more about its altruistic projects.
 * [X] The app integrates with at least one SDK or API
-* [ ] The app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
+* [X] The app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
 * [X] The app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)
-* [ ] The app incorporates at least one external library to add visual polish
+* [/] The app incorporates at least one external library to add visual polish

-API used to obtain nonprofit organizations data: https://www.globalgiving.org/api/

 **Optional Nice-to-have Stories**